 According to Statista, there are more than a billion people using the web daily.
 This kind of reach has never existed before in terms of media.
 The assorted variety of platforms available today implies that the pictures and videos are affecting children every minute of every day.
 The explosive growth of the web over the past 20 years has removed whatever limitations existed when I was growing up, they just don’t exist today.

 Young girls get the message from the media early, that what they look like is most important, that their esteem and worth depend upon that.
 Young boys get the same message: appearance is what is most important about young girls.
 We get this message from advertising, motion pictures, television shows, computer games, and wherever else we look.
 Consequently, regardless of what else a woman does, regardless of her accomplishments, her esteem and value still relies on what she looks like.

 Young girls turn out to be progressively powerless against peer pressure and the constant bombardment of media messages, advising them that being strong, brilliant and accomplished isn’t sufficient.
 To be a woman implies always striving towards an unattainable perfection of magnificence and approval in the eyes of men.
 The media diffuse such constraining depictions of women and pervade every aspect of our culture.
 What is it going to take for someone to take a stand?

-ideal of beauty is more extraordinary and unreal than ever before
+The ideal of beauty is more extraordinary and unreal than ever before

 Back in the days, the flawlessness was accomplished through beautifying products and airbrushing, however, at this point, is it feasible for that picture to be completely immaculate due to Photoshop and computers?
 You’d never see a photo of a woman considered wonderful that hasn’t been carefully modified, to make her completely and inhumanly flawless.
 Young women are being urged to achieve that ideal at younger and younger ages.
 They end up measuring themselves against impossible benchmarks.